 The Toy Museum of Catalonia contains more than 4000 toys and games, many of which belonged to famous people and public figures.

-The collection includes Don Osito Marquina, a teddy bear which belonged to Salvador Dalí and his sister Anna Maria as well as other items from Dalí’s childhood.
+The collection includes Don Osito Marquina, a teddy bear that belonged to Salvador Dalí and his sister Anna Maria as well as other items from Dalí’s childhood.

 Location: Carrer de Sant Pere 1, Figueres

 If you’ve already visited the Dalí Theatre-Museum or Micromundi (Besalú) you get a discount by showing your ticket.

 Time needed to visit: 1 hour